Nintendo Switch Chargers FAQ

 Can I use the Switch’s AC adapter on other USB-C devices?

 - Best to keep the Switch’s charger with the Switch’s dock full time.
-Plenty of third party USB-C chargers available for ~$20.
+Get a third party USB-C charger for your needs.

 Can I fly with my power bank?